Newton1356/Graduation/DEPLOYMENT_CHECKLIST.md

 ## 🐛 Known Issues

+- ⚠️ **CRITICAL**: Node.js v22 has compatibility issues with Tailwind CSS. **You must use Node.js v20 LTS** for the build to work.
+  - See `NODE_VERSION_FIX.md` for detailed instructions on switching to Node.js v20
+  - After switching, run: `npm install` and `npm run build`
 - TypeScript linting errors for `process.env` are IDE-related and won't affect the build
 - Build may need PostCSS/Tailwind configuration adjustments depending on hosting platform